AccelByte/extend-event-handler-go/README.md

    KB[Kafka Connect]
    subgraph Extend Event Handler App

-   SV["gRPC Server\n(YOU ARE HERE)"]
+   SV["gRPC Server\n(you are here)"]
    end
    KB --- SV
    KF --- KB
    end
 ```

-`AccelByte Gaming Services (AGS)` features can be extended by using
+`AccelByte Gaming Services` (AGS) capabilities can be extended with
 `Extend Event Handler` apps.
-An `Extend Event Handler` is a gRPC server which
+An `Extend Event Handler` app is a gRPC server
-listen to Kafka events from `AGS` services via Kafka Connect and takes actions
+which listens to Kafka events from AGS via Kafka Connect and takes actions
 according to a custom logic.

 ## Overview

-This repository contains a sample `Extend Event Handler` app written in `Go`.
+This repository serves as a template project for an `Extend Event Handler`
+app written in `Go`.
+You can clone this repository and start creating custom
+event handler by including the relevant AGS event specification and
+implementing your own logic to handle AGS Kafka events.

+By using this repository as a template project, you will get some
+instrumentation for observability out-of-the-box so that metrics, traces, and
+logs will be available when the app is deployed.
+Since the source code is
+included, you can customize them according to your needs.

+As an example to get you started, this template project contains a sample
-It will listen to `userLoggedIn` event and then proceed to grant an entitlement
+event handler which will listen to `userLoggedIn` event from AGS and then
+proceed to grant an entitlement
 to the said user.

-This sample app also shows the instrumentation setup necessary for
-observability.
-It is required so that metrics, traces, and logs are able to
-flow properly when the app is deployed.

 ## Project Structure